How are weather forecasts made?

 Global weather forecast models are run only by a handful of organizations on some of the largest super computers in the world.
 The two most widely used global models are being run by the ECMWF in Europe and by the NOAA in the USA.
 The improvement of computers and forecast models over the years has resulted in a steady increase in model resolution and forecast quality.
 Forecast quality is not completely determined by the resolution, but the grid size determines the smallest phenomena that can be forecasted.
-At the moment (2017), the most accurate global forecast model is the ECMWF, which is run at the resolution of 8 km.
+The most accurate global forecast model is the ECMWF, which is run at the resolution of 8 km.

 4. Improving the Global Forecasts

 Global forecast models are calculated every six or twelve hours, and since the calculations take several hours, they are already a little out-of-date at the time of publication.
 There are also small-scale weather phenomena, which the coarse global model grid cannot represent.
 There are a few approaches for addressing these shortcomings of the global forecast.

 Global weather models are still limited to approximately 10 km resolution, even when using the fastest supercomputers, but it is possible to have very different weather in different parts of 10-by-10 km area.
 This is especially true next to large bodies of water or in mountainous areas.

 Calculating a higher-resolution weather model inside the global model makes it possible to achieve a resolution of just a couple of kilometres or even better.
 Such models are called local models and most national weather services run a local model for their own country.

 Foreca obtains many local models from all over the world and also calculates its own local models for important areas.

 For locations where measurements are available, it is possible to keep track of errors in the forecasts.
 In addition to quality control, this information can be used to improve future forecasts.